platformio/platformio-docs/core/userguide/remote/cmd_agent.rst

 Share your agent/devices with other PlatformIO developers who have :ref:`pioaccount`: friends, co-workers, team, etc.

-The valid value for ``--share`` option is E-Mail address that was used for :ref:`cmd_account_register` command.
+The valid value for ``--share`` option is email address that was used for :ref:`cmd_account_register` command.

 .. option::